ats-tandjoeng7/Mission-to-Mars/README.md

 By using several Python libraries/modules, including Pandas, Splinter, Selenium, Chrome DevTools, Beautiful Soup, and Matplotlib, to extract and transform Mars news and climate databases, we were able to explore the climate trends, estimate the Martian seasons and year, and deliver the required visualizations.
 We also created Matplotlib plots to enable better visualization of the analysis results that let us conduct some in-depth observations and draw more accurate conclusions.
 I have also adopted some recent techniques and improved approaches that better served our analysis and visualization purposes.

 ### Deliverable 1
 The corresponding Jupyter Notebook source code and output JSON file can be referred in [mars_data_challenge_part_1.ipynb](./mars_data_challenge_part_1.ipynb) and [mars_data.json](./Data/mars_data.json).
 I applied two methods for accomplishing the web scraping of the Mars News.
-The objective here was for enhancing our understanding of best web scraping methodologies.
+The objective here was to enhance our understanding of more efficient web scraping methodologies.
 I revealed that both methods worked well for scraping the required information without problems, though I also noticed that **Method 2** was more robust than **Method 1** in which we were using the deprecated executable_path key for interacting with a website. **Method 2** was especially better when switching to another web browser such as MS-Edge Chromium.
 The code snippet for enabling `EdgeChromiumDriverManager` from the `webdriver_manager` can be referred below.

 1. **Method 1** by using splinter's executable_path and Browser.
 2. **Method 2** by using selenium's webdriver.